arooble/expense-tracker/README.md

 # Expense Tracker -- Budget App 📱
-Welcome to the Expense Tracker project!
-This simple Python script allows users to track their expenses, categorize them, and monitor their budget.
+Expense Tracker app this simple Python project allows users to track their expenses, categorize them, and monitor their budget on a monthly basis.
 It provides a straightforward interface for entering expenses, saving them to a CSV file, and summarizing spending habits.
+Additionally, the app performs mathematical calculations to display the remaining budget for the remainder of the month.